alexandre-mouton-brady/portfolio/README.md

 * Main [Background color/image]
 * Footer [Copyright + Legal stuff link]

+### Contact Required Fields
+*Relative thoughts abour the proper way to display the contact page*

+As for the contact page I think I need at least:

+* **Name** (company or person)
+* **Email** (to reply back)
+* **Message** (object of the email)

+But I could also need some additional information like:

+* **Phone number**?
+It could definitely be useful, but also cause problem if that's international...
+* Split name into First **Name | Last Name** and add optionally **Company Name**

+## Design Direction
+*I mostly design as I code, as I've yet to prove myself in design*

+At first, I was trying to go for something original, something that would set me somewhat appart.
+But then I thought it would be *too much* to do such thing.
+I then processed and read a lot of design guideline and really enjoyed the Google's **Material Design** one.
+I've been trying to recreate some of the core feature of the language and fit them with my overall personality.
+It turns out pretty simple on paper, but forced me to push my limits and create interesting design (ie: the input of the contact page, the moving indicator of the navigation bar, etc.)

 ## Problems Encountered
 *What are the problems that I have encounteered during the devlopment*

 * Well here is a major problem I didn't think about by doing a full vanilla website (only HTML, CSS & JS, no libraries nor framework): Since I'm routing by folder name containing index.html files for each route, I have to recreate a different CSS & JS file for EVERY single route of my website.
 This is a major issues which will slow me down insanly!